zmkfirmware/zmk/docs/docs/troubleshooting.md

 ### CMake Error

 An error along the lines of `CMake Error at (zmk directory)/zephyr/cmake/generic_toolchain.cmake:64 (include): include could not find load file:` during firmware compilation indicates that the Zephyr Environment Variables are not properly defined.
-For more information, see [toolchain setup documentation](../docs/development/setup.mdx).
+For more information, see [Zephyr's CMake Package](https://docs.zephyrproject.org/3.5.0/build/zephyr_cmake_package.html).

 ### West Build Errors